 A warrant is issued through a pre-warrant hearing during which the police have to present an affidavit of probable cause before the magistrate.
 This document is meant to prove that at that point in time, law enforcement has enough proof against the alleged offender to hold him responsible for the said criminal transgression.

 If the proof set forth in writing is inadequate for this purpose, the witnesses can be called to depose.
 The affidavit and the testimony are both collected under oath.
 Usually, arrest warrants are issued in case of felonies and more serious misdemeanors.
-If the offense in question is ordinance or public related, a citation may be issued in lieu of a warrant.
+If the offense in question is an ordinance or public related, a citation may be issued in lieu of a warrant.

 Information is given to the police officers about the execution of warrants as well as citations.
-For instance, in case of an active warrant, it is a given that the order can also be executed beyond state lines and without being concerned about any barriers of time.
+For instance, in the case of an active warrant, it is a given that the order can also be executed beyond state lines and without being concerned about any barriers of time.
 This means that once an arrest order becomes an outstanding warrant, it becomes all the more powerful.

-On the other hand, with bench warrants certain restrictions are laid down when it comes to serving the order, arresting the person in question and the time for which he can be detained along with the conditions for such detention.
-In majority of the instances, bench warrants come with a bail amount mentioned on them.
+On the other hand, with bench warrants certain restrictions are laid down when it comes to serving the order, arresting the person in question, and the time for which he can be detained along with the conditions for such detention.
+In the majority of the instances, bench warrants come with a bail amount mentioned on them.
 In this scenario, the arrestee can walk free once he posts bail.

 As far as search warrants go, these can only be executed within a certain period of time and they can only be used to search the particular premise mentioned in the order.
 Summonses are served at the home of the defendant along with subpoenas.
 If at any point the magistrate has reason to believe that either of these legal instruments may not be honored, he/she has the authority to issue a warrant in its place.
-If a citation is issued but the defendant fails to appear as orders, this is considered to be a minor crime and as such a warrant can be released for the arrest of this person.
+If a citation is issued, but the defendant fails to appear as ordered, this is considered to be a minor crime, and as such a warrant can be released for the arrest of this person.

 If an accused is being arrested in relation to the commissioning of a felony, police officers have every right to use any means of force required to arrest this person.
 This includes using handcuffs to physically restrain the individual and pursuing him outside the issuing county and across state borders.